asavagar/uk-covid19-firm-creation/content/reports/Mar2021/_index.md

 ## <i class="fas fa-industry"></i> <span class="ml-1">Sectoral Analysis</span>
 ### SIC Sections
-The graph illustrates company registrations in February 2021 relative to 2019 values by industrial sector.
+The graph illustrates company registrations in February 2021 relative to 2019 by industrial sector.
+It compares the percentage change in 2021 relative to 2019 for each week of the year.
 We use 4-digit SIC levels (ONS "Classes") and group them into broader sectors (ONS "Sections").
 We use the [ONS classification](https://onsdigital.github.io/dp-classification-tools/standard-industrial-classification/ONS_SIC_hierarchy_view.html).
-We present a selection of notable sectors.
+We show a selection of sectors that present notable increases.

 {{< chart data="sectors" >}}
 <small>Download data as: <a href="data/07sections.csv" download="07sections.csv"><i class="fas fa-file-csv"></i></a></small>